Easy Ingredient Swaps

 Here are some suggestions for how to do it.

-[Our Essential Thyroid Cookbook is gluten- and dairy-free and incorporates many of these swaps in our recipes.
-You can also go to our Essential Thyroid Cookbook online store to find some of these items.]
+[Our Essential Thyroid Cookbook is gluten- and dairy-free and incorporates many of these swaps in our recipes.]

 - An egg substitute made with flax meal (ground flax seeds) can be used to substitute for an egg in baked goods like muffins.
 Mix 1 tablespoon flax meal with 3 tablespoons warm water and whisk with a fork to combine.
 Let it sit for 5-10 minutes to allow to thicken before subbing for 1 egg in any baked recipe.